A-Soltani255/Kubespray/Installing-Airgapped-Kubernetes-Cluster-Using-Kubespray.md

 HAProxy provides a single, stable control-plane endpoint and L4 pass-through for app NodePorts.
 In this setup, HAProxy runs **on the same VM as Kubespray** (`192.168.154.137`).

+I only used a single HAProxy here to keep this scenario closer to reality.
+I didn’t implement HAProxy with Keepalived when I set up this scenario multiple times, because all of that infrastructure was using a VIP, so I didn’t need to load balance requests to the master and worker nodes.
+Instead, I asked the network administrator to forward the requests as follows: traffic to VIP port 6443 → master nodes on port 6443, VIP port 443 → worker nodes on port 30081, and VIP port 80 → worker nodes on port 30080.

+So, you should first decide whether you already have any technology in place to forward these requests, and then decide whether you need to use HAProxy/Keepalived or not.

 ### Do on 192.168.154.137

 ```bash